 What information do I need to give the Duty Officer?

 You will need to tell the Duty Officer your name, the telephone number on which you would like us to call you back and details of the help you need, such as where you need to go or what you need us to do for you.
 If you need help with transport, you will need to tell us the date and time that you will need picking up, the time of your appointment and, if you know, approximately how long you expect the appointment to last.
-If you are asking us to take you somewhere other than the Medical Centre or The Royal Surrey County Hospital, please make sure that you have the address available as we and the volunteer will need to know how to get there!
+If you are asking us to take you somewhere other than the Medical Centre or The Royal Surrey County Hospital, please make sure that you have the address to hand as the volunteer will need to know how to get there!
 If you have any special requirements, such as a car which can take a wheelchair, please let the Duty Officer know.

 What happens after I have called the Duty Officer?

 The Duty Officer will call registered volunteers to see who is free on the date and time you have requested help.
-Since we try to ask volunteers to help only once a month, trying to find a free volunteer can sometimes take a little while but we will call you back as soon as we can, normally within a few hours and will give you the first name of the volunteer who has agreed to help you and will confirm the time that the volunteer will pick you up or come and help.
+Since we try to ask volunteers to help only once or twice a month, trying to find a free volunteer can sometimes take a little while but we will call you back as soon as we can, normally within a few hours and will give you the first name of the volunteer who has agreed to help you and will confirm the time that the volunteer will pick you up or come and help.

 My appointment has changed or has been cancelled.
 What do I do?